Literature Review and Scopus

 A database that specialises in literature review nursing and health sciences with special focus on systematic reviews.

 This platform allows access to the Ovid Nursing Community College Collection, JBI EBP database and abstracts of journals accessible through the main Ovid platform.
-You need to tick the box all resources to access all sets of resources available on this platform.
+You need to check the box labelled 'all resources' to access all available sets of resources on this platform.
 Most journal articles available through the All Ovid Journals database may not be full text.

 JBI EBP Database(external link)

-JBI’s Evidence-Based Practice database is an online resource for healthcare professionals to rapidly access up to date high-quality, reliable evidence on a wide range of clinical and policy topics at the point of care.
+JBI’s Evidence-Based Practice database is an online resource for healthcare professionals to rapidly access up-to-date, high-quality, reliable evidence on a wide range of clinical and policy topics at the point of care.
 It includes systematic reviews from the journal JBI evidence Summaries (formerly known as JBI Database of Systematic Reviews and Implementation Reports).
+From the drop-down menu of the 'EBP tools' tab, the fifth tab at the top of the page, you can access You can access JBI Sumari, a platform for conducting literature reviews, from the drop-down menu of the 'EBP tools' tab, which is the fifth tab at the top of the page.

 PubMed (external link)